Design¶

 Note a node may appear in more than one of the above lists.
 For example a node that was moved from location X in the tree to location Y in the tree, and whose title was edited will appear in all four lists:

-• in the nodes_added list because it now appears in location Y
+nodes_addedlist because it now appears in location Y - in the

-• in the nodes_deleted list because it was removed from location X
+nodes_deletedlist because it was removed from location X - in the

-• in the nodes_moved list since we can detect the node has the same content_id
+nodes_movedlist since we can detect the node has the samecontent_id - in the

 For more info, see the detailed diff examples in Tree diffs.